VictorHugoSMota/VictorHugoSMota/README.md

 [![Gmail](https://img.shields.io/badge/-victorhugo.smota@gmail.com-D14836?style=for-the-badge&logo=gmail&logoColor=white&link=mailto:victorhugo.smota@gmail.com)](mailto:victorhugo.smota@gmail.com)

 #### Hi!
-I'm a 20-year-old Information Systems student from Brasília, Brazil.
+I'm a 20-year-old Computer Science student from Brasília, Brazil.
 I’m passionate about technology and constantly focused on growth, discipline, and building real skills.
 I enjoy solving problems, understanding how systems work behind the scenes, and transforming ideas into practical solutions.
 Challenges motivate me because they push me to evolve both technically and personally.

 #### My main focus is Backend Development with Java and Spring Boot, where I develop robust web applications following Object-Oriented Programming principles and software engineering best practices.
 I have experience building RESTful APIs, implementing authentication and authorization with Spring Security, handling password encryption with BCrypt, managing data persistence with JPA/Hibernate, and working with relational databases like MySQL and PostgreSQL through layered architecture patterns.
 I also use Git and GitHub with Conventional Commits for version control, API testing, and database modeling.